imengyu/vue3-context-menu/docs/en/guide/useage.md

   ContextMenu.showContextMenu({ ... });
 }
 ```

+> Note: `this.$contextmenu` can only be used in templates or optional api.

 The second is the component mode.
 You can use the component and template to display the menu: